cache2k/cache2k/src/site/markdown/rationale.md

 Using arrays as values is not supported, because the cache operations testing for equality, like `Cache.replaceIfEquals` will not work as desired on arrays.

-Supporting arrays is feasible, some cache implementations allow arrays and solve the problem of equality by making the equality a customization option.
+In general, supporting arrays is feasible, some cache implementations allow arrays and solve the problem of equality by making the equality a customization option.
 The only argument for arrays is to save the extra object instance.
 Supporting arrays, would make the cache code base more complex with little benefit.